Policies, contracts, letters, guidance and HR support tools for UK employers.

 Yes.
 Once purchased, you'll be able to download the Managers guide to dismissing an Employee for Some Other Substantial Reason (SOSR) instantly.
 Templates are provided in editable Word or Excel format so you can customise them easily, and in PDF format for easy sharing.

-If you're looking for broader support, we also offer toolkits and library bundles that include the Managers guide to dismissing an Employee for Some Other Substantial Reason (SOSR) along with other HR templates and policies for fully managing your situation.
-These may be more cost-effective if you need a complete HR library.
+If you're looking for broader support, we also offer toolkits and library bundles that include the Managers guide to dismissing an Employee for Some Other Substantial Reason (SOSR), along with other HR templates and policies for fully managing your situation.
+These may be more cost-effective if you need deeper advice.